WHITE-HAT786/TRACKING-URL/README.md

 ## WARNING :

-***This tool is only for educational purpose.
-If you use this tool for other purposes except education we will not be responsible in such cases.***

-**This tool is a Proof of Concept and is for Educational Purposes Only, TRACKING-URL shows what data a malicious website can gather about you and your devices and why you should not click on random links and allow critical permissions such as Location etc.**
+***This tool is a Proof of Concept and is for Educational Purposes Only, TRACKING-URL shows what data a malicious website can gather about you and your devices and why you should not click on random links and allow critical permissions such as Location etc.***